-This section provides an overview of the system requirements for running a Neo4j instance.
+This section provides an overview of the system requirements for running Neo4j in a production environment.

 Performance is generally memory or I/O bound for large graphs, and compute bound for graphs that fit in memory.

 Intel Core i7

 More memory allows for larger graphs, but it needs to be configured properly to avoid disruptive garbage collection operations.
 See Section 9.1, “Memory configuration” for suggestions.

 Neo4j requires a Java Virtual Machine, JVM, to operate.
 Community Edition installers for Windows and Mac include a JVM for convenience.
 All other distributions, including all distributions of Neo4j Enterprise Edition, require a pre-installed JVM.